 TA: What's something that other tourists do when traveling that drives you crazy and why?

 Chris: One thing?
 I have heard people complain that it rains the day they visit the rainforest.
 You think?
 I have heard people on a big bus tour complain about the crowds everywhere.
 You think?
 Mostly you need to remember that you travel to different places because they are different.
-So... then don't complain that it is not like home.
+So...don't complain that it is not like home.

 TA: Which underrated destination deserves to be more famous?